 Meet the callers

-- What is the Telethon?
+• What is the Telethon?

-- What is the College raising money for?
+• What is the College raising money for?

 The Telethon is raising money for the Annual Fund, including student support.
 In November 2019, we launched our ‘Creating Opportunities’ appeal, which had a particular focus on supporting our students through undergraduate bursaries and graduate studentships.
 You can hear from Trinity students who have benefited from alumni donations here, and read about the other priorities for the Annual Fund here.

-- How do I know if I will be called?
+• How do I know if I will be called?

-- When and where does calling take place?
+• When and where does calling take place?

-The Telethon will be taking place from 16 March to 4 April.
+The Telethon will be taking place from 7 to 20 December.
 Calling takes place at Trinity from Monday to Thursday between 18:30 and 21:30 GMT, on Saturdays between 10:00 and 17:00 GMT, and on Sundays between 15:00 and 20:00 GMT.
 If you live overseas we will take this into account when choosing a time to call you.

-- Are the students paid or do they volunteer?
+• Are the students paid or do they volunteer?

 The students are paid for their work by the College, which also provides free accommodation during the Telethon.
-The students’ work on the Telethon is approved by the Tutorial Office and, because they work mainly in the evenings, calling fits well around revision.
+The students’ work on the Telethon is approved by the Tutorial Office and, because they work mainly in the evenings, calling fits well around their studies.
 The students are not paid out of the funds they raise for Trinity.

-- Are the students trained?
+• Are the students trained?

 Yes, the students receive full training from the Annual Fund Officer directly before the start of the campaign.